-Verdigris uses deep learning models to provide day-ahead forecasts of the whole building load in 15 minute intervals.
+Verdigris uses neural network deep learning models to provide day-ahead forecasts of the whole building load in 15 minute intervals.
 The model is regularly retrained to continually learn from your data.
 The forecast includes the mean and a confidence interval around the mean.
 The confidence levels are calculated for every 5th percentile between 5% and 95% (Figure 1).
 The model incorporates inputs such as historical energy use, local weather forecasts, as well as time of day and day of week to account for periodicity.
 We also benchmark our models on synthetic tests and with open source data.

 Figure 1: Forecasting showing confidence interval at 90% and 80%

 Accurate forecasting in commercial and industrial buildings can serve many purposes.
 It can detect anomalous behavior that deviates beyond an expected range (Figure 2).
 This activity may signal the need to inspect equipment or an unexpected outage.
 It also enables the ability to create dynamic setpoints for building operation.
 Demand management is a method to manage peak demand costs and is triggered by on demand forecasts.
 The forecast anticipates high demand events so that corrective action can be predetermined (Figure 3).
 Some examples include throttling non-critical ventilation, dynamic chiller operation, and efficiency optimization.

 Figure 2: Detect anomalous behavior beyond anticipated forecast at 23:30